qudo-lucas/xcr/packages/xcr-core/README.md

 ## Service
 The service file handles initializing the router and extracting the `XState` service and component tree.
 Here is an example of what a service could look like.

-1. Import the router and state machine config.
-2. Define routes.
-3. Create the router, and deconstruct service and components off of the result.

 ``` javascript
 // service.js